 What causes incontinence in senior cats?

-In some cases, arthritis may also appear to cause incontinence in aging cats.
-In actual fact, if an older cat is suffering from osteoarthritis, it can make getting in and out of their litter box painful; your cat may then choose to urinate somewhere which is easier to access.
+In some cases, arthritis may also appear to cause incontinence in elderly cats.
+If an older cat is suffering from osteoarthritis, it can make getting in and out of their litter box painful.
+As a result, your cat may choose to avoid their litter box and urinate somewhere which is easier to access.
 In these instances, your aging cat may not actually have incontinence, so it's important to check with your vet for an accurate diagnosis.

 Diabetes mellitus can affect cats and two common symptoms including, peeing in higher volumes and excessive peeing, may give the appearance of incontinence.
 Overweight cats are at a higher risk of diabetes; if you notice more frequent urination, along with increased thirst and hunger, visit your vet straight away.

 Senior and geriatric cats can suffer from cognitive impairment as they age.
 Cognitive impairment manifests itself as sleeplessness, increased anxiety, disorientation, vocalization, and loss of routine.
 When suffering from cognitive impairment, your cat may be displaying signs that are easy to confuse for incontinence.
 This is because they may have trouble remembering that the litter box is the appropriate place to urinate.